2010 Baghdad church siege: Investigation, measures, trial

 On 31 October 2010, an unspecified number of suspects were arrested.
 As standard procedure after high-profile attacks, the police commander in charge of the district was also detained for questioning.

 On 1 November 2010, the building of TV station Al-Baghdadia that had been contacted by the militants (supra, ISI claim) was taken over by government troops.
 The station was taken off air, the director and an employee arrested on vague charges, but released after 24 hours.

-Late November 2010, Huthaifa al-Batawi, known as al-Qaeda (in Iraq)'s "Emir of Baghdad", was arrested along with 11 others in connection with 31 October assault on Our Lady of Salvation church.
+Late November 2010, Huthaifa al-Batawi, known as ISI's "Emir of Baghdad", was arrested along with 11 others in connection with 31 October assault on Our Lady of Salvation church.

 Batawi was accused of master-minding the assault and was locked up in a counter-terrorism jail complex in Baghdad's Karrada district.
-During a failed attempt to escape in May 2011, Batawi and 10 other senior al-Qaeda militants were killed by an Iraqi SWAT team.
+During a failed attempt to escape in May 2011, Batawi and 10 other senior ISI militants were killed by an Iraqi SWAT team.

 Three other men were sentenced to death and a fourth to 20 years in prison, on 2 August 2011, in connection with that 31 October 2010 massacre.
 In 2012 an appeals court confirmed the sentences.